On discrete Minimal Flavour Violation: Examples of invariants in the flavour basis

 In the classic work of Miller et al \cite{Milleretal} the so-called $(C)$ and $(D)$-subgroups of SU(3) are defined as matrix groups.
 In~\cite{Ludl} it is shown that the $(C)$-groups are nothing but a special case of $\Delta(3n^2)$.
 We shall argue here that the $(D)$-groups are nothing but subgroups of an appropriate $\Delta(6g^2)$.

 In~\cite{Ludl}, the generators of the $(D)$-groups have been worked out,

 where $\eta \equiv \exp( 2\pi i/n)$, $\delta \equiv \exp( 2\pi i/d)$.
 They give rise to a collection of (not necessarily simple) six-parameter subgroups $D(n,a,b;d,r,s)$ of $SU(3)$.
 When viewed as a matrix subgroup of~$SU(3)$ in its fundamental \R{3} representation, the matrices belonging to these $(D)$-groups have exactly one non-zero entry in every row and column.
 Furthermore, the non-zero entries are powers of the g-th root of unity, with $g={\rm lcm}(n,d,2)$, where ${\rm lcm}$ stands for the lowest common multiple.
 The collection of all such matrices evidently forms a group with $6\times g^2$ elements (the non-zero entries in the first and second row determine the non-zero entry in the third, and there are six ways to place the elements).
 As this group must be just the $\Delta(6n^2)$ group with $n=g$, these $(D)$-groups are subgroups (proper or not) of the $\Delta(6n^2)$ groups.
-Hence, we can obtain their irreps by decomposing the $\Delta(6n^2)$ irreps.
 As such, they cannot possess an irreducible representation whose dimension exceeds six.
 An immediate consequence is that the group $D(n,a,b;d,r,s)$ shares the two invariants Eq.~\eqref{eq:6n2_I} with $\Delta(6g^2)$.
 The latter assertion can also be checked explicitly from the generators given in \eqref{eq:genD}.

-At last we would like to mention that from the viewpoint of the (algebraically defined) $\Delta(6g^2)$ groups the $(D)$-groups correspond to non-faithful representations.
+We would like to add that it was shown in \cite{Ludl2011} that whereas the $(C)$-groups can be interpreted as irreducible representations of $\Delta(3g^2)$, this is not (always) the case for $(D)$-groups with respect to $\Delta(6g^2)$.